bcaro/wifilightV2-doc/docs/en_US/index.md

 ## More precise recovery of consumption.

-Create a scenario triggered only once when starting Jeedom: put a loop on 1,000,000.
+Create a scenario triggered only once when Jeedom starts: put a loop on 1,000,000.
 Put another loop inside 1,000,000 these 2 nested loops provided with a pause will prevent the exit of the scenario for hundreds years.
-In the inner loop put a pause of 10s and a call to stateGet of the device.
-Then recover the power, divide it by 360 and add it to a variable called consumption.
+In the inner loop put a 10s pause and a call to device stateGet to update device information.
 The pause can be reduced up to 1s depending on the power and complexity of the installation.

+- Allows you to retrieve the opening information of the garage module
+- Allows a more precise calculation of consumption: then recover the power, divide it by 360 (for a scanning period of 10s) and add it to a variable which will be called consumption.
+The 360 provides the consumption in kWh.

 # Sonoff in DIY mode